mattdiamond/Recorderjs/README.md

 ## A plugin for recording/exporting the output of Web Audio API nodes

+**Note:** This repository is not being actively maintained due to lack of time and interest.
+If you maintain or know of a good fork, please let me know so I can direct future visitors to it by linking to it here.

+My sincerest apologies to the open source community for allowing this project to stagnate.
+I hope it was useful for some of you as a jumping-off point.

 ### Syntax
 #### Constructor
     var rec = new Recorder(source [, config])